 The College reserves the right to close the College during weather or other emergencies.
-Notice of closures may be broadcast on the radio or TV station, posted on the Student Bulletin Board and/or portal, or a recorded phone announcement of closure or delayed opening will be available to students by calling the College's telephone number.
+Notice of closures may be broadcast on the radio or TV station, posted to the College's Social Media Accounts or on the Student Bulletin Board and/or portal, or a recorded phone announcement of closure or delayed opening will be available to students by calling the College's telephone number.

 In the event that the College must cancel classes due to emergencies, the College will determine the date and time of any required make-up for courses and inform the students as soon as possible.
-Make-up days will be posted on the student portal.
+Make-up days will be posted on the student portal and/or Student Board.